Or search by topic

 You could go on to look at Take Three Numbers.

-It may be helpful to encourage children to use paper cut outs of the numbers such as these.
-In these the oddness of the odd numbers is very clear.
-Laminated sets of these cards could be a very useful addition to your classroom resources.
+It may be helpful to encourage children to print out and cut out representations of odd and even numbers.
+In these the 'oddness' of the odd numbers is very clear.
 Numicon would be an alternative resource to use.